14 Products That Will Help You Live More Waste-Free

 At best, the rest goes into landfills, where it’s incinerated or buried.
 At worst, it’s dispersed in the environment.
 Objects like plastic bags and bottles, aluminum cans, disposable diapers (a major culprit) and rigid paper products clog waterways, litter beaches, and pollute urban and rural areas.

 Recycling helps, of course.
 But another way to reduce household solid waste is to move away from single-use items as much as possible and switch to reusable products.
 It’s easier than you think as more and more quality reusable products enter the market.
-Here are 14 of our favorite products that will help you live a more waste-free life.

 Stainless Steel Straws

 Small and lightweight, plastic straws often sneak through recycling sorting machines, and way too many make their way into oceans and waterways.
 So if your little ones like to drink out of a straw, indulge their preference while teaching them a lesson in sustainability.

 These 16 colorful, reusable stainless steel straws are fun to use.
 They come with straight or bent options, as well as reusable silicone tips, four cleaning brushes and a carrying case.